Taxation of Canceled Debt

 - the debt was less than $600;

-- the debtor is insolvent, with debts greater than assets, but only to the extent of the insolvency, meaning that the amount of debt equal to assets will still be considered COD income;
+- the debtor is insolvent, with debts exceeding assets, but only to the extent of the insolvency, meaning that the amount of debt equal to assets will still be considered COD income;

 - Example: The bank cancels $100,000 of your debt, but you own a $10,000 car free and clear; therefore, $10,000 is still considered taxable COD income; the remaining $90,000 is considered nontaxable income because of your insolvency.

 - the canceled debt was a gift or an inheritance from a friend or relative; however, there is an irrebuttable presumption that debt canceled by a commercial lender is not a gift;

 - or, if a secured debt is canceled by the repossession of the security, and if the fair market value (FMV) of the foreclosed or repossessed property exceeds the canceled debt, then the debt would be paid by its sale.
 If the canceled debt exceeds the FMV of the security, then: